Gigentic/gigentic-escrow-minipay/apps/contracts/README.md

-# gigentic-escrow-minipay - Smart Contracts
+# CheckPay Smart Contracts

-This directory contains the smart contracts for gigentic-escrow-minipay, built with Hardhat and optimized for the Celo blockchain.
+This directory contains the smart contracts for CheckPay, built with Hardhat and optimized for the Celo blockchain.

 ## 🚀 Quick Start